 All distyliums could be categorized as landscape workhorses for their low water use and disease and pest resistance.
-But what makes Jewel Box™ Distylium a superstar is its soft, fine-textured foliage, allowing it to be planted near walkways and play areas.
+But what makes Bayou Bliss™ Distylium a superstar is its soft, fine-textured foliage, allowing it to be planted near walkways and play areas.
 Its lovely cascading evergreen leaves shine year-round with a remarkable blue-green hue that stands apart in the landscape; in the early spring, watch for unique, tiny red confetti flowers.
-Jewel Box is compact at 2-3’ high, and is suitable for USDA Zones 7a-9b.
-It creates an impact plant en masse in borders and foundation beds, and works well for those looking for an an alternative to boxwood or holly.
+Bayou Bliss is compact at 2-3’ high and is suitable for USDA Zones 7a-9b.
+It creates an impact plant en masse in borders and foundation beds and works well for those looking for an alternative to boxwood or holly.

 Step away from flat color and into vibrance.
 Nandinas bring full-on color to a landscape planting, typically in a range of red hues.
 Southern Living’s collection of nandinas are compact, from the groundcover-worthy Flirt growing just 1-2 ft. tall to Obsession’s peak of about 3 ft. tall.
 The compact Blush Pink is true to its name with rosy pink new foliage and brilliant red winter color.
 For something outside of the usual nandina red zone, ‘Lemon Lime’ gives you viridescent hues that positively glow!
 New leaves emerge a chartreuse color with foliage becoming greener with time.
 Deer, pest and disease resistance make nandinas superstars as foundational plantings, along with their low-water-use characteristics.
 And as an evergreen suitable for USDA Zones 6-10, count on nandinas for year-round color.